slin15/teamAnything/README.md

 then type in java MFDriver > data.csv

-## Methodology (repeat for increasing sample size) ##
+## Methodology (repeat for increasing sample size by a factor of 100) ##
-Using the same sample size, run 10 trials (loop 100000000x), but randomize the elements.
+Using the same sample size, run 10K trials, but with incrementing elements.
 Check the runtime of those trials and document it in a .csv file.

 ## Results ##
 The data shows that the runtime is roughly linear, with few distinct points that do not conform to the trend.

 We were able to formulate a line of best fit, **12.6X - 10707 = Y with a coefficient of determination (R^2) of 0.984**.

 ## Conclusions ##
 The function runs in linear time with negligble deviations.

+The minor deviations were mostly likely caused by the randomness of the target which could have led to either a worst or best case scenario.